A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields

 \subsubsection{Simple NMR Signal Alignment}

-\paragraph{introduce alignment} Even with a resonable effort to invoke a stable resonance frequency (as in~\cref{fig:StepByStepInvRawSig,fig:StepByStepInvPhaseCorr}), significant phase cycling noise appears in the DCCT.
-One can hypothesize that the phase cycling noise arises from residual field fluctuations of the electromagnet. \cref{fig:PhCycleNoiseBefore} is a clear example of such a fluctuation during an inversion recovery experiment, plots the DCCT of the signal from a simple spin echo with a short (1~ms) echo time on the 15~MHz electromagnet system.
+\paragraph{introduce alignment} Even with a reasonable effort to maintain a stable resonance frequency, significant phase cycling noise tends to appear in the \gls{dcct} map of signal acquired on an electromagnet, as shown in~\cref{fig:StepByStepInvPhaseCorr,fig:stepTwoEp}. \Cref{fig:PhCycleNoiseBefore} illustrates the \gls{dcct} map of the signal from a simple spin echo with a short ($\sim 1\;\text{ms}$) echo time on the 15~MHz electromagnet system, repeated for 10 scans (\ie, 10 complete phase cycles) for an aqueous $100\;\text{mM}$ TEMPOL.
+During this relatively short echo time, the field has little opportunity to drift, and the signal refocuses at the echo center ($t=0$) almost completely and with a consistent phase.
 The amplitude of the phase cycling noise relative to the amplitude of the signal increases noticeably for times increasingly further away from the center of the echo.
-This effect matches the expected effect of slowly changing resonance (field) offset, which does not affect signal at the echo center, but does affect signals at times further from the echo center.
-Thus, an initial inspection implies that a significant portion of phase cycling noise results from field fluctuations. \paragraph{noticeable drift} \figPhCycleNoise To ascertain the extent to which the presumed drifting of of the static magnetic field leads to phase cycling noise, iterative maximization of \cref{eq:CorrelOptMulti}, (subjected to a Gaussian mask of width $\sigma=1274$ and \nts{nonzero only for the coherence pathways $\Delta p_1=1$, $\Delta p_2=-2$, and $\Delta p_1=0$, $\Delta p_2=-1$}) aligned the signal~\cref{fig:Mask}.
-This routine serves to mitigate the phase cycling noise, while also improving the resolution and sensitivity of any 1D signals averaged from multiple transients.
-Thus, signal alignment proves a viable means to address the experimental complications owed to randomly varying offset.
+This effect matches the expected effect of a transient to transient variation of resonance (field) offset, which does not affect signal at the echo center, but does affect the evolution of signal phase moving away from the echo center.
+Thus, an initial inspection implies that a significant portion of phase cycling noise results from field fluctuations. \paragraph{noticeable drift} \figPhCycleNoise To ascertain the extent to which the presumed drifting of the static magnetic field is the cause of the phase cycling noise in \cref{fig:PhCycleNoiseBefore}, the iterative maximization of \cref{eq:CorrelOptMulti} (subjected to a Gaussian mask of width $\sigma=20$ and nonzero only for the coherence pathways $\Delta p_1=0$, $\Delta p_2=-1$ and $\Delta p_1=0$, $\Delta p_2=0$~\cref{fig:Mask}) determines the frequency shifts required to align the individual transients, leading to the result shown in \cref{fig:PhCycleNoiseAfter}.
+The alignment mitigates the phase cycling noise while improving the consistency of the signal in the desired \gls{ct} pathway.
+Thus, the signal alignment of \cref{eq:2DcorrelationWithMask} proves a viable means to address the experimental complications owed to randomly varying offset.